jdlib/JDBX/UserGuide.md

 ### <a name="queries-skipping"></a>Skip rows

-Call `Queryresult.skip(int)` if you want to skip a number of rows before you extract values by calling `QueryResult.row()`, `.rows()` or `.rows(int)`:
+Call `QueryResult.skip(int)` if you want to skip a number of rows before you extract values by calling `QueryResult.row()`, `.rows()` or `.rows(int)`:

     qr.skip(3).rows()...   // all rows after the first three rows